merciremi/remicodes/_drafts/how-rails-integrates-minitest.md

   143 runs, 502 assertions, 0 failures, 0 errors, 0 skips
 {% endhighlight %}

-Yep, using `setup` at the outer level and `before` inside the describe block works.
+Yep, using `setup` first then `before` works.
 Flip them and it blows up.
 Let me tell you, this one had me scratch my head for a while.

 Okay, why does it fail, then?